mfkiwl/rk-open-docs/PWM/Rockchip_Developer_Guide_Linux_PWM_EN.md

 The driver file is in: `drivers/pwm/pwm-rockchip.c`

-The names of the driver files in the 3.10 and 4.4 kernels are the same. `Pwm-rockchip.c` only supports Continuous mode, but the code inside is slightly different.
+The names of the driver files in the 3.10 and 4.4 and above kernels are the same. `Pwm-rockchip.c` only supports Continuous mode, but the code inside is slightly different.
 The 4.4 kernel version wraps `pwm_config()`, `pwm_enable()` and `pwm_disable()` in the `pwm_apply_state()` function.
 The advantage is that several PWM parameters can be changed at a time and the kernel 3.10 PWM driver still keep the original interface.

 ### DTS Node Configuration

 The different  of Kernel 3.10 and 4.4 DTS nodes is the number of parameters, parameter number in kernel 3.10 is 2, while in kernel 4.4 is 3.
 The number of parameters is the same as that of the PWM node `pwm-cells`, if the `pwm-cells` configuration is 3, you need to configure the optional polarity; if it is 2, you do not need to configure the polarity.
+The DTS node configuration of kernel 4.19 is the same as 4.4.
 DTS configuration reference document `Documentation/devicetree/bindings/pwm/pwm.txt`, the main parameters are explained below:

 - Parameter 1, which indicates the index (per-chip index of the PWM to request), which is theoretically 0, because each PWM has only one channel.